wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 -
 - fetch data from the source,
 - mint Wellcome canonical IDs (with a new Concepts ID Minter).
 - save the concepts to the new index.
+- save sameAs relationships to a new table in the ID Minter database

 This unfiltered concepts index will be used by the Concepts API in the first phase, with filtering added in a later phase.

 At first, the pipeline will only import a single source, and will therefore not need to handle merging of synonyms.

 We will then add further stages to this pipeline to merge synonyms, filter unused concepts and support the knowledge graph.

+As a new pipeline operating only in batch mode, this offers an opportunity to use workflow orchestration software such as Apache Airflow or AWS Step Functions.

 ## End Goal